1alexvash/AlexCodeBlog/content/posts/2022-10-16-why-vite-is-better-than-create-react-app.md

 **Create React App** – is a technology for running react applications, it does automatic project bundling, so you don't have to set up your own Webpack server by configuring JSX plugins, and other stuff, so your browser can understand "react language".

-**Vite** – is a new project bundler, similarly to Create React App which is superior to cumbersome webpack setup, and can be a better alternative for your next react.
+**Vite** – is a new project bundler, similarly to Create React App which is superior to cumbersome Webpack setup, and can be a better alternative for your next React application.

 So why Vite is better?